korliu/UB-NSSD/README.md

 ### Nix Flake
 1. `nix develop`
 > [!NOTE]
-> Python packages in the flake are not pinned, so there may be version incompatabilities in the future.
+> Python packages in the flake are not pinned (however, the flake itself is), so there may be version incompatabilities in the future.
 Please refer to the `pyproject.toml` for supported dependency versions.

 ## Resources